 DroneXL’s Take

 The 72-hour turnaround is the real story here.
 Standard Pentagon acquisition for a contract this size normally takes months.
 The Army routed this through Atlantic Diving Supply, a commercial contracting vehicle, specifically to compress that timeline.
 That’s not an administrative quirk.
-It’s a signal that someone with authority decided nearly 3,000 X10Ds needed to be moving toward units faster than the normal process allows.
-I’ve been covering the X10D’s progression through the SRR program since Skydio entered Tranche 2, and the acceleration from hundreds of units in May 2025 to nearly 3,000 in a single order nine months later is a steep curve.
+It’s a signal that someone with authority decided more than 2,500 X10Ds needed to be moving toward units faster than the normal process allows.
+I’ve been covering the X10D’s progression through the SRR program since Skydio entered Tranche 2, and the acceleration from hundreds of units in May 2025 to more than 2,500 in a single order nine months later is a steep curve.
 Something operational is driving demand at that pace.

 Bry’s hunter-killer framing is the detail that should get the most attention.
 He’s not describing a surveillance drone.
 He’s describing a targeting system for one-way attack munitions, a role the Ukrainian military pioneered and the U.S. Army is now formally scaling.
 The X10D finds the target.
 Something else destroys it.
-At roughly $17,300 per unit, the Army can afford to lose hunters in contested airspace and keep buying more.
+At something in the neighborhood of $20,000 per unit, the Army can afford to lose hunters in contested airspace and keep buying more.
 That math changes the calculus on acceptable attrition rates.
 It also explains the volume.
-You don’t order nearly 3,000 ISR drones for gentle peacetime reconnaissance.
+You don’t order more than 2,500 ISR drones for gentle peacetime reconnaissance.
 You order them because you expect to use them hard and replace them.

 The per-unit price is also worth noting in domestic context.
-At roughly $17,300 implied, this order prices the X10D below what Fairfax County paid in its Drone as First Responder rollout.
+Even at the top of the implied range, this order prices the X10D at or below what Fairfax County paid in its Drone as First Responder rollout.
 Volume is doing its work.
 By the end of 2026, expect a Tranche 3 announcement or a follow-on order that pushes total Army X10D deliveries past 5,000 units.
 The question is whether any allied nation (Spain signed an $18.7 million deal in February 2025, Norway is already receiving systems) decides to match the Army’s pace.

 DroneXL uses automated tools to support research and source retrieval.
 All reporting and editorial perspectives are by Haye Kesteloo.